 You get to decide the playtime and walking hours.

 He should not get to dictate random hours for being brushed, walking, and eating.
-Many dog trainers recommend having a specific time to take the dog out to relieve himself.
-How much you need to raise your standards for dog discipline depends on the level of rigidity he has right now.
+Many dog trainers recommend taking the dog out at a specific time to relieve himself.

 As much as it might pain you to have your German Shepherd get up because he is in your path, you have to do so, or he will assume an alpha position.